-While the DDPM sampling algorithm we just discussed provides a principled way to reverse the diffusion process, it often requires simulating many small steps (equal to the number of forward steps, T), which can be computationally expensive and slow.
+The DDPM sampling algorithm provides a principled way to reverse the diffusion process.
+However, it often requires simulating many small steps (equal to the number of forward steps, T), which can be computationally expensive and slow.
 Imagine needing 1000 steps to generate a single image; this quickly becomes impractical for many applications.

 Recall the DDPM reverse step aims to approximate p(xt−1∣xt).
 DDIM takes a different approach.
 It starts from the property that given the original data x0 and the noise ϵ used to generate xt, we can write: